patagonaa/music-sync-converter/README.md

 On Linux/MacOS you can probably just install these using the package manager (e.g. `apt install ffmpeg flac`).

 ## Usage:
-`dotnet run --project src\MusicSyncConverter\MusicSyncConverter -- config.json`
+`dotnet run --project src/MusicSyncConverter/MusicSyncConverter -- config.json [...]`

 You can split the configuration file into multiple files and supply multiple config files as arguments, which might be useful if converting for different end devices but with the same directory settings.

+There are predefined device configs for Android and a few car stereos in `src/MusicSyncConverter/MusicSyncConverter/configs/`

 ## Config options
 Also see [example configs below](#example-configs).